andrewt3000/MachineLearning/data.md

 **Data augmentation** - artificially increase the diversity and size of a training dataset without actually collecting new data.
 An example of data augmentation for images is mirroring, flipping, rotating, and translating your images to create new examples.

+**Data balance** - refers to how evenly examples are distributed across classes (or outcomes) in a training dataset.
+A **balanced** dataset has roughly equal representation of each class; an **imbalanced** dataset is dominated by one or more majority classes.

+**Edge cases** - input or situation at the boundary of what a system was designed or trained to handle — rare, extreme, or unusual conditions that fall outside typical patterns.
+In machine learning, it is important that edge cases are not underrepresented (or absent) in the training data.
+Edge cases can be critical for high accuracy.

 **Data leakage** is when information from outside the training dataset (such as the target variable or the validation/test set) accidentally contaminates the training process.